IanMitchell/senatevotes/README.md

 ## Development

-This is a pretty standard Next.js website - reading the [official documentation](https://nextjs.org/docs/getting-started) will help you understand this website a lot.

 With Node.js 12+ installed, run the following commands:

     $ npm i
     $ npm run dev

 The website should be visible at localhost:3000

+This is a Next.js website that uses the Static Site Generation methods added in version 9 - reading the [official documentation](https://nextjs.org/docs/getting-started) will help you understand the structure.